When was the last time that you downloaded a new app to your phone? How many times have you used that app since you downloaded it?

 Not only has a lot of your business’s time, money, and effort been wasted, but customer loyalty and brand value have also potentially been damaged.
 So, how do you make sure that your app is one of the 5% and not the abandoned 95%?

 It starts with a good idea, and good user experience design to bring that idea to life.
-Given the short window of user attention available to demonstrate the app’s value, the first-time experience of using the app is a critical part of the UX design and needs proper attention.
+Given the short window of user attention available to demonstrate the app’s value, the first-time experience of using the app is a critical part of the digital product design of it and needs proper attention.
 What will it feel like using the app for the first time?
 How will we get them comfortable with the key features quickly and easily?
 How do we show them the benefits the app will bring?

 Designing great onboarding